 Buzzards, sometimes 5 or 6, circle high above on the thermals calling to one another – a spectacular sight.
 We’ve even witness peregrines circling and chasing their prey.

-The deer get more adventurous as the nutritios leaves, grasses and berries of the garden become a well stocked larder of edible delights too tempting for these nervous, sensitive creatures to ignore, as they come out of hiding to enjoy.
+The deer get more adventurous as nutritious leaves, grasses and berries of the Autumn garden becomes a well stocked larder of edible delights too tempting for these nervous, sensitive creatures to ignore, as they come out of hiding to enjoy.

 Everything is in its place and if you are quiet you can see the most amazing sights – a stoat on the lookout for a rabbit perhaps, or the sparrow hawk moving swiftly through the trees, it vision unimpaired by leaves.